georg-un/finance-otter-web/fino/README.md

 # FinO

+# Prerequisites
+1. Angular 15 and Node 16 must be installed.
+2. You need an existing firebase project for the app.

 ## Setup

-1. This project has been developed with Angular 15 and Node 16.
-2. To configure firebase, generate environment files by running `ng generate environments`.
+1. To configure firebase, generate environment files by running `ng generate environments`.
-3. Next, add your firebase configuration to the newly created `environment.ts`:
+2. Next, add your firebase configuration to the newly created `environment.ts`:
    ```typescript
    export const environment = {
      firebase: {